abboudl/Chik-p/3-Host-Configuration-Stage/readme.md

 ### Step #4: Set Ansible's Target Hosts in `inventory.yml`

-Ansible's `inventory.yml` file allows us to groups hosts by some property: location, organizational unit, production vs. testing, etc to allow us to perform the same action against a set of hosts.
+Ansible's `inventory.yml` file allows us to groups hosts by some property: location, organizational unit, production vs. testing, etc to allow us to perform the same action against a group.
 In this case, we divide hosts by subnet.
 We also create a group for each individual host to remove the need to edit every playbook individually if a hostname or IP changes (This is generally bad practice but in this case, our environment is small so it doesn't matter too much).
 We then point playbooks either to a single host, all hosts in a single subnet or all hosts in multiple subnets.
 ```
 all:
   children: